Vietnam Human Rights Network

-As a non-profit NGO founded in 1997, the Vietnam Human Rights Network (VNHRN) – named Mạng Lưới Nhân Quyền Việt Nam in Vietnamese – consists of several human rights activists and organizations committed to the defense and promotion of human rights and civil liberties entitled to all Vietnamese citizens.
-To fulfill its mission, the Network focuses its operations on the rights set forth by the Universal Declaration of Human Rights and subsequent international human rights instruments.
+The Vietnam Human Rights Network (VNHRN) (Mạng Lưới Nhân Quyền Việt Nam in Vietnamese) is a non-profit NGO founded in 1997 committed to the defense and promotion of human rights and civil liberties in Vietnam.
+The Network focuses its operations on the rights set forth by the Universal Declaration of Human Rights and subsequent international human rights instruments.
 Members of the VNHRN are present in many countries worldwide, and its headquarters are in Orange County, California, U.S.A.

-Formation of the VNHRN
+Formation

 Toward the end of the 1990s, the increasing repression of dissidents by the Vietnamese authorities at home and the collapse of many communist dictatorial regimes in Eastern Europe, encouraged many Vietnamese human rights activists worldwide to come together for collective actions.
-As a result, on November 1, 1997, a founding convention was held in Santa Ana, California, gathering a consortium of activists representing various human rights organizations worldwide.
-After two days of deliberation, they decided to establish the Vietnam Human Rights Network.
-A By-laws was adopted to serve as the basis for the organization’s operation.
-By 2000 the VNHRN obtained its 501(c)(3) tax-exempt status from the U.S. Internal Revenue Service.
+A founding convention was held in Santa Ana, California on November 1, 1997, gathering a consortium of activists representing various human rights organizations worldwide; the Vietnam Human Rights Network was founded a few days later.

-Since its founding, the VNHRN has held up to now (2025) seventeen Conventions gathering participants from many countries to go over past operations, assess the human rights situations in Vietnam and the world, and layout the general directions and future activities.
+As of 2025, the VNHRN has held seventeen Conventions gathering participants from many countries to go over past operations, assess the human rights situations in Vietnam and the world, and layout the general directions and future activities.